calle2010/magic-lantern-77d-vagrant/ghidra.md

 - Run the CodeBrowser tool
 - Import ROM0.BIN
   - Format is "RAW Binary"
-  - Select language "ARM v7LEInstruction" which is big endian data and little endian code, and compiler "Visual Studio"
+  - Select language "ARM v7 little endian", and compiler "default"
   - In options enter name ```rom0``` and base address ```0xe0000000```
   - _Important_ Do not run the analyzer yet!
 - Add the copied ROMs to their respective base addresses: